Climate Action Plan & Annual Progress

 Hemlock Conservation Project

 The hemlock woolly adelgid (HWA) has been identified in the District of Lunenburg, affecting hemlock trees in the Municipality.
-The region's rich forests and numerous waterways make it an important area for monitoring and managing HWA, due to the ecological and environmental significance of hemlock trees.
+The region's rich forests and numerous waterways make it an important area for monitoring and managing HWA because of the ecological and environmental significance of hemlock trees.

 Link to project: https://engage.modl.ca/hemlock